Linux For Normies (from a normie's point of view)

 Programming might help you in certain areas but depending on your needs you might not need any of that knowledge at all.

-Hell, I hate programming and I use Linux. (maybe I prefer "coding" websites but it's totally different from actually knowing a programming language)
+Hell, I hate programming and I still use Linux.

 !Linux is 100% secure.